nyushima/collective-methods/social-media/README.md

 auth.set_access_token(access_token, access_token_secret)
 api = tweepy.API(auth)

-#A woeid is a Where On Earth Identifier that identifies any feature on Earth.
+#Enter a woeid.
+A woeid is a Where On Earth Identifier that identifies any feature on Earth.
 This is the woeid for New York City.
 woeid = 2459115

 trends = api.trends_place(woeid)